-Travel Terms of Engagement By Moses
+Travel Terms of Engagement

 Back at The Arasta Bazaar, in the store By Moses, my friend Moses explained the terms of engagement.
 The new rules or Terms of Engagement By Moses made my life at the store much easier.
 Moses had thought about the situation.